jksprattler/jennas-runbooks/README.md

 # Jenna's Runbooks

 ## About
-Welcome to Jenna's Runbooks where I'll be documenting my technical journey diving into topics such as Multi-Cloud (AWS, Azure, GCP, OCI), DevOps, Networking and Automation.
+Welcome to Jenna's Runbooks where I'll be documenting my technical journey diving into topics such as Multi-Cloud (AWS, Azure, GCP), DevOps, Networking, Security and Automation.

 You can also find me on:
 - [GitHub](https://github.com/jksprattler)